Yoav666s/dnd-wiki/collections/_monsters/nornfeld/silentspire-manor/dustling.md

   **Bite.** Melee Weapon Attack: +4 to hit, reach 5 ft., one creature.
 Hit: 2 (1d4) piercing damage.

   **Blinding Breath (Recharge 5-6).** The dustling exhales a cloud of blinding dust.
 A creature within 5 feet of it must succeed on a DC 10 Dexterity saving throw or be blinded for 1 minute.
 A creature can repeat the saving throw at the end of each of its turns, ending the effect on itself on a success.
-excerpt: "Small Elemental, Chaotic Neutral"
+excerpt: "Small Elemental, Chaotic Evil"
 ---